cktan/s3pool/Design.md

 If the file is cached AND is unchanged on S3, return it.
 Otherwise, pull the file from S3.

-Syntax: ["PULL", "bucket-name", "key-name"]
+Syntax: ["PULL", "bucket-name", "key-name", ["key-name-2"]]

+The `key-name-2` above is optional.
+If supplied, pull the `key-name` object and return it while firing off a background job to prefetch `key-name-2`.

-The reply is an absolute path in the local filesystem that the user can use to access the S3 object.
+The reply is an absolute path in the local filesystem that the user can use to access the S3 object corresponding to `key-name`.

 Note: only check if file is unchanged on S3 if the file was not cached recently (2 minutes).